digitalbricklayer/dubdub2com/content/post/introduction-wooden-spoon/index.md

 ## The Search for More

 One thing I'm determined to do is get better at painting.

-I have painted quite a lot of Russian infantry for Team Yankee in 15mm as well as two armies in 6mm for the same ruleset.
+I used COVID-19 induced home time to paint quite a lot of Russian infantry for Team Yankee in 15mm as well as two armies in 6mm for the same ruleset.

+I have completed two battalion sized armies in 6mm for O Group in 2022.